The COVID-19 pandemic caused many industries to rethink how to protect their employees, customers, and tenants.

 2. Access to equipment.
 Access to HVAC equipment may be limited if your germicidal UV equipment is constantly running.
 Also, access to the germicidal UV equipment itself may be limited based on where it is installed.

-Coil-mounted germicidal UV fixtures are targeted at the coils and drain pans of the HVAC system.
+Coil-mounted or coil-focused UVC fixtures are installed at the coils and drain pans of the HVAC system.

 These are often used on larger systems, where there is more room to mount a fixture or a series of fixtures.

 Watch below: we installed coil-mounted UVC fixtures on the HVAC system at our headquarters.

 Light Progress HVAC coil-mounted fixtures

 Light Progress offers several options to disinfect industrial HVAC systems.